thalatamsainath/Zenbook-S-UX391UA-hackintosh/README.md

 | Wireless Card       | Intel Dual Band Wireless-AC 8265                 |
 | Bluetooth Card      | Intel Bluetooth 8265                             |

+## Update(26/08):
+Big Sur branch(Tested Beta 5)
+1) Update kext to latest beta.
+2) OC 0.6.1
+3) Removed CPU friend(No benefit honestly).
+4) Removed VoltageShift as undervolting can be done using modGRUBShell.efi
+5) Removed all Thunderbolt related kexts and drivers as this too can be handled at BIOS level.

 ## Update(23/07):
 1) Update Intel Bluetooth Kext to fix sleep issues.
 2) Removed everything not needed to boot.